 2. Curling and Drooping Leaves

-As the deficiency progresses, the yellow leaves will start to curl or droop.
-Eventually, they’ll fall off.
+As the deficiency progresses, the yellow leaves will start to curl or droop. and over time they’ll become brittle, dry and fall off.
 The plant might look like it’s shrinking because it can’t put energy into the lower leaves anymore.

 3. Small Leaves and Stunted Growth